aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-pptx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a WORDML to PPTX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPTX format.
+<h2>Why to Convert WordML to PPTX?</h2>

+WordML is a markup language used to represent a Microsoft Word document.
+It is an XML-based format that is used to store documents in a structured format.
+It is a great way to store documents in a format that is easily readable and can be used across multiple platforms.
+However, WordML is not suitable for presentations, as it does not have the features and formatting options that PowerPoint offers.
+Therefore, it is necessary to convert WordML to PPTX in order to create a presentation.

+<h2>How Aspose.Total Helps for WordML to PPTX Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It is a great tool for Python developers who are looking to add a WordML to PPTX conversion feature within their application.
+The API provides a simple and efficient way to automate the conversion process.
+It is mainly done in two steps.
+Firstly, the WordML file is converted to PDF using Aspose.Words for Python via .NET API.
+After that, the created PDF is saved into a Presentation as a PPTX format using Aspose.Slides for Python via .NET API.
+This process is quick and easy and can be done with just a few lines of code.
+Moreover, the API also provides a wide range of features and options that can be used to customize the output PPTX file.

 {{% /blocks/products/pf/feature-page-summary %}}